vamsicool007/CodeBlogs/README.md

         •	pip install pillow
   3. Then go the directory of the project and open cmd in that folder or open cmd change directory to project folder.
   4. Now write this command: python run.py
-  5. Then you will observe an ip address copy that and paste it in any browser and you can see the website there.
+  5. Then you will observe an ip address copy that and paste it in any browser and you can see the website there